feihong/chinese-music-processors/README.md

 ### Python

-If you don't already have it, install virtualenvwrapper and pipenv:
+If you don't already have it, install pipenv:

 ```
 pip3 install pipenv